tecolicom/App-ansicolumn/README.md

 - **-c**#, **--width**=#, **--output-width**=#

     Output is formatted for a display columns wide.
+See ["CALCULATION"](#calculation) section.

 - **-s**#, **--separator**=#